PaulGwamanda/GPT3-Fine-Tune-Employee-Performance-Data/README.md

 ### Essentially we're creating a custom Fine Tuned model that evaluates Employee Performance based on employee/manager evaluations.
 <br/>

-A company executive wants to use natural language to get insights into his employee/manager evaluations based on their performance reviews that quarter:
+A company executive wants to use natural language to get insights into his employee/manager evaluations based on their performance reviews that quarter.
+He needs a chatbot which gives him the following answers based on his questions:

 <br/>